broeker/jumpsuit/src/pages/index.md

   title: ''
 mainbody:
   content: >-
-    The world you are about to enter is not about any one technology or JavaScript framework or cool new kid on the block.\[^2]  Instead it is a fundamental shift in how we think and build.
+    The future is not about any one technology or JavaScript framework.[^2]<a name=2> Instead we are facing a fundamental shift in how we think and build.
     Today we can build faster and smarter websites that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
-We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content
+We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
-    mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
     It is going to be AWESOME.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram
-    image: /img/apple-touch-icon.png
+    image: /img/jumpsuit.svg
   intro: >-
     Finally there is a smarter way to build the web.
 Led by frameworks such as [Gatsby](https://www.gatsbyjs.org/) and [React](https://reactjs.org/), along